 Easy Hummus Recipe Without Tahini

-Easy Hummus Recipe Without Tahini ~ delicious, creamy hummus with a hint of lemon.
+Easy Hummus Recipe Without Tahini ~ delicious, creamy hummus with hint of garlic and lemon.
 No tahini needed and this healthy appetizer comes together in a jiffy!

 I haven’t sworn off tahini and have nothing against it, but the last time I bought it I could only find it in a super size jar that could have easily come off the shelves of Sam’s Club (but didn’t).
 I couldn’t use it all before the expiration date and ended up throwing a good portion of it away.

 When we were in Florida last March, I bought a container of the local grocery store’s own hummus and was really disappointed ~ thick, tasteless and a little clumpy ~ whaaat?
 I swore when I got home I would make the kind of hummus I like to eat ~ creamy, full of flavor with just a hint of lemon.

 This Easy Hummus Recipe rivals any I’ve had with tahini and since I usually have everything on hand to make it, it’s easier than a trip to the store for pre-packaged and takes about as much time.

 I read this trick, tried it and it’s definitely my new favorite and best tip for super creamy hummus.
 Here it is: take the skins off the chick peas.